February 2012

 2. Play the music CD at the studio and relay telephone quality audio for the firing track to the remote site from the studio.
 Have the remote site play the air signal over the local PA system.

 Option number 2 is technically far easier than option number 1, although it takes a fair bit of coordination.
-Also, the sound reinforcement guy didn’t like the air signal idea because the quality of the audio.
-That is a little nit picky, especially given the fact that much of the music at the fireworks show will be drowned out by the fireworks explosions.
+Also, the sound reinforcement guy didn’t like the air signal idea because of the quality of the audio.
+That is a little nit-picky, especially given the fact that much of the music at the fireworks show will be drowned out by the fireworks explosions.
 In the end, he saw it my way.

 Here is a list of equipment needed: